sachinjha/watson-conversation-facebook-messenger-sample/README.md

 2 Go to the **Manage** menu item and select **Launch Tool**.
 This opens a new tab in your browser, where you are prompted to login if you have not done so before.
 Use your Bluemix credentials.

-3 If you are deploying through Bluemix, download the [exported JSON file](https://raw.githubusercontent.com/watson-developer-cloud/conversation-simple/master/training/car_workspace.json) that contains the Workspace contents.
-If deploying locally,  this was cloned and is in the training folder (training/car_workspace.json).
+3 If you are deploying through Bluemix, download the [exported JSON file](https://raw.githubusercontent.com/sachinjha/watson-conversation-facebook-messenger-sample/master/training/trading_workspace.json) that contains the Workspace contents.

 4 Select the import icon: ![](readme_images/importGA.PNG).
 Browse to (or drag and drop) the JSON file.
 Choose to import **Everything(Intents, Entities, and Dialog)**.
 Then select **Import** to finish importing the workspace.